-The Spanish conquest of Mexico reached the area in 1769 and in 1771 they founded the Mission San Gabriel Archangel, one of eight missions established by the Franciscans in Southern California.
+The Spanish conquest of Mexico reached the area in 1769, and in 1771 they founded the Mission San Gabriel Archangel, one of eight missions established by the Franciscans in Southern California.

 For years, history has told that on September 4, 1781, 44 “pobladores” who were recruited from northern Mexico to help cement Spain’s control over Alta, California (Upper California), established the settlement.
 Only two of these settlers identified as Spaniards; the rest came primarily of African or Indian descent.
-However over the past few decades scholars have uncovered that the pobladores arrived separately, some as early as that June.
+However, over the past few decades, scholars have uncovered that the pobladores arrived separately, some as early as that June.
 (September 4 remains the traditional celebrated anniversary).

 At the time of the arrival of Spanish missionaries, there were an estimated 5,000 Tongvan Indians living in 31 known village sites.
 In common with other California tribes in the mission system, the Tongva allowed the missionaries to convert and civilize them.
 Native religious and hunter-gatherer practices were redirected into Roman Catholicism and agriculture.
 Though destructive of their culture, the mission system valued the individual Native Americans and employed them on the mission farms and ranches.
-When the missions were disbanded the natives were thrown back on their own much-reduced resources.
-The Tongva tribe still exists, with perhaps a few thousand members but no reservation.
+When the missions were disbanded, the natives were thrown back on their own much-reduced resources.
+The Tongva tribe still exists, with perhaps a few thousand members but no reservations.

-Mexico’s independence from Spain in 1821 did not change life in Los Angeles, other than to allow the secularization of the missions, where land grants distributed the mission properties to rancheros.
+Mexico’s independence from Spain in 1821 did not change life in Los Angeles other than to allow the secularization of the missions, where land grants distributed the mission properties to rancheros.

 In 1842 a shepherd discovered gold in Placerita Canyon, just outside the current city limits, and sparked a minor gold rush.
 In subsequent decades mining became an important industry, employing hard rock and placer techniques.
 The local mountains are still riddled with abandoned mines, and hopeful prospectors still pan for gold in the San Gabriel River.